-Though I've only tasted one of the three Casamigos Tequilas, I suspect that the blanco and añejo follow suit with the reposado.
+Though we've only tasted one of the three Casamigos Tequilas, we suspect that the blanco and añejo follow suit with the reposado.
 Is this going to be a tequila for those who love the bold agave flavors?
 No. This is a tequila for drinkers who enjoy the softer side and it is a gentle introduction for the new tequila aficionado.

 About Casamigos Tequila

 100% Blue Weber agave tequilas produced in the highlands of Jalisco, Mexico

 Developed and owned by George Clooney, Rande Gerber and Mike Meldman

 All Casamigos Tequilas are 40% alcohol/volume (80 proof)

 Retail for around: Blanco $44.99, Reposado $49.99, Añejo $54.99